anskarl/LoMRF/README.md

 Step 2.
 To clone and publish locally the Optimus project, follow the instructions [here](https://github.com/vagm/Optimus).

 Step 3.
-Include lp_solve, Gurobi and ojAlgo library dependencies to `./lib`, as it is illustrated in the tree below:
+Include Gurobi library dependencies to `./lib`, as it is illustrated in the tree below:

 ```
-.
+lib/
 |-- gurobi.jar
-|-- lpsolve55j.jar
-|-- mosek.jar
-|-- ojalgo-37.1.jar
-|-- ojalgo-biz-37.1.jar
-|-- ojalgo-ext-37.1.jar

 ```

 Step 4.
 To start building the LoMRF distribution, type the following command: